BIMSBbioinfo/bimsbbioinfo.github.io/hackathon2015.markdown

 Please let us know whether you want to participate by [registering here](https://docs.google.com/forms/d/1SJF8IEmh2z4pZz3KKaS1y9pFUpvNLvwlrqN_fSgaBqM/viewform).

 Please note that spaces are limited!
+The **registration deadline is August 10**.
+Your participation will be confirmed by the 15th of August.
+If you have any questions about the Hackathon [please write us an email](mailto:altuna.akalin@mdc-berlin.de).

 <hr/>
 <div class="row">